The best hotels in Kowloon

 Guest house rooms in Kowloon are small.
 We're talking 10-14 square metres for a double in many cases.
 If that's genuinely fine with you, the location value in Tsim Sha Tsui is unbeatable. you're 3 minutes from the MTR and 8 minutes from the Promenade.
 Just go in with correct expectations and you won't be disappointed.

-Kowloon's best neighborhoods
+Kowloon's best hotel regions

 Tsim Sha Tsui is the obvious choice and honestly, it earns that reputation. you're walking to the Star Ferry, the MTR, and Nathan Road without thinking twice.
 But Jordan and Hung Hom are worth serious consideration if you want better value without giving up convenience.